 The documentary weaves together the stories of Burns and Hatton and delves into their horror filmographies and personal life stories.
 The Creeper becomes a metaphor for Burns' lifelong belief in his inner ugliness, a lack that left him unable to feel true love.

 The film mixes interviews with archival film footage and rare video of Burns and the people he tried desperately to love.
 Along the way it examines vital touchstone films of the horror genre and tells the true stories of two of its important players.

 To bring the characters of Rondo and Bob fully to life, scenes from Burns' and Hatton's lives have been recreated using actors.

 The filmmakers have found rare footage of Burns and are on the search for the various pieces he created for Chainsaw.
 Their hunt will be part of the film itself.

-Director/producer Joe O'Connell's first doc Danger God about B-movie stuntman Gary Kent will be released August 2019 on stream and then on DVD and blu-ray.
+Director/producer Joe O'Connell's first doc Danger God about B-movie stuntman Gary Kent was released in 2019 streaming/DVD by Wild Eye Releasing and on blu-ray by Darkside Releasing.
 O'Connell previously was a film industry columnist for the Dallas Morning News, Austin Chronicle and Austin American-Statesman and has contributed to Variety and Texas Monthly.
 He is the author of the award-winning novel-in-stories Evacuation Plan.